 - Negotiate a pay for delete on collection accounts

 - Have someone add you as an authorized user on a credit card

 - Dispute negative accounts with the credit bureaus

 Avoid Deed or Land Contracts with Investment Companies

-In a recent report from a national law organizing seller-financed homes “toxic transactions” built to fail.
-There are a substantial amount of rent-to-own homes available for less than $100,000.
+In a recent report from a national law organizing seller-financed homes, “toxic transactions” built to fail.
+There is a substantial amount of rent-to-own homes available for less than $100,000.

-Many of which are in very bad shape and are purchased from the Government for as little as $10,000.
+Many of which are in horrible condition and are purchased from the Government for as little as $10,000.
 These types of transactions are predatory in nature.

 One investment company is offering these homes on a rent-to-own basis but making the buyer responsible for repairs.
 These homes turn into a money pit for the consumer.

 Rent-to-own homes come with a significant risk to buyers.
 If the owner of the property gets foreclosed on, you’re going to be forced to leave.